 - a) Translational(Linear) Motion

-- b) Rotational Motion
+- b) Rotational & Circular Motion

-- c) Circular Motion

-- d) Oscillatory Motion
+- c) Oscillatory Motion

-In our study of kinematics we will learn how to analyze the motion of a particle in 1-D and 2-D. In our analysis of motion and its causes (Dynamics) we will study Newton's Laws of Motion, Work and Kinetic Energy, Conservation of Energy and Potential Energy, Linear and Angular momentum, Gravitation, and Oscillations.
+In our study of kinematics we will learn how to analyze the motion of a particle in 1-D and 2-D. In dynamics we will learn to analyze the motion of a particle (system) by using Newton's Laws of Motion and other formulations of such laws (Work and Kinetic Energy Theorem, Conservation Energy, Linear and Angular Momentum).